psychemedia/sin-eater-resources/src/_history_nandq.md

 p.81

 A FEW WORDS OF EXPLANATION.

 It was in no boastful or puffing spirit that, when thanking a correspondent in our last number for "his endeavour to enlarge our circulation," and requesting all our friends and correspondents " to follow Philo's example by bringing 'Notes and Queries' under the notice of such of their friends as take an interest in literary pursuits," we added "for it is obvious that they will extend the usefulness of our paper in proportion as they increase its circulation."
 We wished merely to state a plain obvious fact.
 Such must necessarily be the case, and our experience proves it to be so; for the number of Queries which have been solved in our columns, has gone on increasing in proportion to the gradual increase of our circulation ; —a result which fully justifies that passage of our opening address which stated, "that we did not anticipate any holding back by those whose Notes were most worth having."

 No sooner is information asked for through our medium, than a host of friendly pens are busied to From north, south, east, and west, — from quarters the most unlooked for, do we receive Notes and Illustrations of every subject which is mooted in out pages.
-Many of these replies, too, though subscribed only with an initial or a pseudonyme, we know to be furnished by scholars who have won the foremost rank in their respective branches of study.
+Many of these replies, too, though subscribed only with an initial or a pseudonym, we know to be furnished by scholars who have won the foremost rank in their respective branches of study.
 Such men manifest, by their willingness to afford information to those who need it, and their readiness to receive it from those who have it to bestow, the truthfulness of old Chaucer's portrait of the Scholar : —

 "Ful gladly wolde he lerne, and gladly teche."